 I answered a question on Quora a bit ago: How can I protect my invention after applying for a patent?

 In the context of the question, my answer has to do with what an individual might do to “protect” an invention.
 But think about “protecting” inventions in the context of university research.
 Things get strange.
 Many university IP management folk talk about “protecting” inventions, as if “protection” is just an obvious thing, needing no explanation or justification.
-When pressed, they might state (again, as if a general fact) that without “protection,” inventions will never get developed or used, the public won’t benefit, federal “investment” in research will be wasted, and the U.S. economic will slide into decline.
+When pressed, they might state (again, as if a general fact) that without “protection,” inventions will never get developed or used, the public won’t benefit, federal “investment” in research will be wasted, and the U.S. economy will slide into decline.

 At a university, what invention needs “protection”?
 If the academic idea is to publish discoveries and inventions when they are made for the public benefit of having new knowledge, then why does anything need to be “protected.”
 Oh, I can see assertion of copyright to preserve authorial versions of scholarship.
 But as for inventions, what does protection mean?
 If the point is that new knowledge ought to be used, then someone “stealing” a discovery to use it is just a twisted way of saying that someone was excited to make use of what university-based researchers have reported.
 We might say, twisting IP talk, in general, with regards to the results of university research infringement is success.